justinthedataboy/justinthedataboy/README.md

 ### Hi there 👋
 👋 Hi, I'm Justin David.
 I am a Data Scientist and Technical writer from Nigeria.

-I am currently exploring Blockcahain and cryptocurrency analysis as well as Machine Learning .
-I want to collaborate on any great idea that can be developed with tech.
+I am currently exploring Blockcahain and cryptocurrency analysis as well as Machine Learning .I want to collaborate on any great idea that can be developed with tech.

 I am open to internships and collaboration.

 <!--
 Here are some ideas to get you started: